-In this paper, a novel distributed and asynchronous "pricebased" decomposition and coordination method based upon the SLR method will be developed to efficiently coordinate distributed MILP subsystems within futuristic self-optimizing factories in Section III.
-Within the framework, multiple distributed subsystems and one coordinator have computation and communication capabilities.
-Information exchanges between the coordinator and subsystems are limited to "prices" (Lagrangian multipliers) broadcast by the coordinator and to subsystem solutions sent to the coordinator to avoid excessive data transfer within the system.
-While asynchronous coordination avoids the synchronization issue, it leads to major convergence difficulties: 1) because of uncertainties in solving, communication and multiplier-updating times, the order in which subsystem solutions arrive to the coordinator is uncertain, and 2) subsystem solutions are obtained based on multipliers of different vintages, and multipliers may not converge.
-To overcome these difficulties while ensuring fast speed, rather than requiring the "long-term" frequency requirement as in [15], convergence is proved under a "freshness" assumption, whereby a coordinator can update multipliers without waiting for "slow" subproblems as long as all subproblem solutions arrive to the coordinator at least once within a finite number of iterations.
-Our novel idea to establish convergence is through the novel use of the Lyapunov energy function defined as the square of the distance from the current prices to the optimum with the idea of forcing this function to approach zero thereby ensuring that prices approach their optimal values.
+In this paper, a novel distributed and asynchronous pricebased decomposition and coordination method based upon our recent SLR method [23] is developed in Section III to efficiently coordinate a system consisting of distributed MILP subsystems within futuristic self-optimizing factories while overcoming difficulties associated with other dual methods mentioned above.
+Within the new method, multiple distributed subsystems and one coordinator have computation and communication capabilities.
+To avoid excessive data transfer within the system, information exchanges between the coordinator and subsystems are limited to 1) "prices" (Lagrangian multipliers) broadcast by the coordinator and to 2) subsystem solutions sent at the coordinator. asynchronous coordination avoids the synchronization issue, it leads to major convergence difficulties: 1) because of uncertainties in solving, communication and multiplierupdating times, the order in which subsystem solutions arrive at the coordinator is uncertain, and 2) subsystem solutions are obtained based on multipliers of different vintages, and multipliers may not converge.
+To overcome these difficulties while ensuring fast speed, rather than requiring the "long-term" frequency requirement as in [15], convergence is proved under a "freshness" assumption, whereby a coordinator can update multipliers without waiting for "slow" subproblems as long as all subproblem solutions arrive at the coordinator at least once within a finite number of iterations.
+Our idea to establish convergence is through the novel use of the Lyapunov energy function defined as the square of the distance from the current prices to the optimum with the idea of forcing this function to approach zero thereby ensuring that prices approach their optimal values.
 Although not monotonically decreasing as required by traditional Lyapunov methods for convergence [27], an upper bound is innovatively established as an envelope of Lyapunov functions for all possible (uncertain) trajectories of multipliers ("prices") that result from uncertain sequences of subproblem solutions arriving at the coordinator.
-Based on the contraction mapping concept whereby distances between multipliers at consecutive iterations decrease, it is then proved that this upper bound approaches zero.
+Based on the contraction mapping concept whereby distances between multipliers at consecutive iterations decrease, it is then proved in the Main Theorem and several supporting Propositions that this upper bound approaches zero thereby leading to convergence.

-In section IV, by simulating asynchronous update of multipliers, two examples are presented.
-The first small example is to show that Lyapunov functions within of the new method while non-monotonic, approach zero fast.
+In section IV, by simulating asynchronous updates of multipliers, two examples are presented.
+The first small example is to show that Lyapunov functions within the new method while non-monotonic, approach zero fast.
 The second example is based on generalized assignment problems, which can be viewed as simplified problems that arise within factories.
 These results demonstrate that the new method converges fast.
 With such effective distributed and asynchronous coordination, the method has valuable implications for future self-optimizing factories to coordinate machines or parts.